Pranav-Chati/Playground/HTML_CSS_JS_Projects/ExploringStylesheets/ReadMe.md

 `

 I was able to change the styling of the page by changing the href in the link tag within the head by using an array with all the stylehseet files.
 I figured this was a bit better than trying to uncomment all the link tags and try to activate one while deactivating the others.
 Changing the listElements took a while to understand.
 I read something online about using a DOMContentLoaded event listener to help make sure the DOM is fully loaded before running the javascript fully.
 I think this solution is temporary until I can think of a better fix.

+*The main issue was that when I was adding "active" back to the classname, there needed to be a space in front of active.
+This can be fixed like this where the 0 means a single space: `this.className += "0active";